MicrosoftDocs/connected-spaces/articles/known-issues.md

 [!INCLUDE[banner](includes/banner.md)]

-## Error message displayed on Settings page if using a browser set to a non-English or non-German language
+## Error message displayed on Settings page if browser is set to a non-English or non-German language

 If your browser is set to a non-English or non-German language, when you go to the Settings page, you'll see the following error message.